Trump's New York hush-money case will start March 25. It’s the first of his criminal trials

-NEW YORK (AP) — Donald Trump’s hush-money trial will go ahead as scheduled with jury selection starting on March 25, a judge ruled Thursday, turning aside requests for a delay from the former president's defense lawyers.
+NEW YORK (AP) — Donald Trump's hush-money trial will go ahead as scheduled with jury selection starting on March 25, a New York judge ruled Thursday, turning aside demands for a delay from the former president's defense lawyers.

-In leaving the trial date intact, Judge Juan Manuel Merchan took advantage of a delay in a separate prosecution in Washington charging Trump with plotting to overturn the results of the 2020 presidential election.
-That case has been effectively on hold pending the outcome of an appeal from Trump.

-Trump's attorneys blasted the decision to keep the March date, complaining that Trump will have to stand trial in New York at the same time as he is attempting to sew up the Republican nomination.
+The hush money trial is expected to last up to six weeks, the judge said.

+Assuming the New York case remains on schedule, it will open just weeks after the Super Tuesday elections, colliding on the political calendar with a time period in which Trump will be looking to mathematically sew up the Republican race and emerge as the presumptive nominee in this year’s presidential contest.
+His attorneys cited that schedule in vigorously objecting to the March trial date.

-“It is completely election interference to say ‘you are going to sit in this courtroom in Manhattan," said defense lawyer Todd Blanche.
+“It is completely election interference to say ‘you are going to sit in this courtroom in Manhattan,’ when there is no reason, said defense lawyer Todd Blanche.
+“What about his rights.”

+Speaking to reporters in a courthouse hallway, Trump made a similar case, asserting to reporters that the case was being brought to hurt him politically and would interfere with his campaigning.

+“How can you run for election if you’re sitting in a courthouse in Manhattan all day long?
+I’m supposed to be in South Carolina now,” said Trump, already the GOP front-runner to face President Joe Biden in November.

 Over the past year, Trump has lashed out at Merchan as a "Trump-hating judge," asked him to step down from the case and sought to move the case from state court to federal court, all to no avail.
 Merchan has acknowledged making several small donations to Democrats, including $15 to Trump's rival Joe Biden, but said he's certain of his "ability to be fair and impartial."